cirlabs/va-data-dashboard/README.md

 http://vbl-staging-media.s3.amazonaws.com/data/portland-average-processing-time.csv
 ```

 The downside to using CSV data is no aggregate file for all data points about 'average processing time', or any other field type.
-To obtain the entire data set for a given field type, iterate over the list of cities requesting each file for the given field type.
+To obtain the entire data set for a given field type, iterate over the list of cities requesting each file for the given field type

 #Data notes